Welcome to the Sandwell Safeguarding Adults Board Members Zone.

 Welcome to the Sandwell Safeguarding Adults Board.
 Our website provides a wide range of useful information and resources for members of the public and professionals who may be concerned about adult abuse or neglect.
 You will find general information on keeping safe and how to report concerns.
-For professionals there is a dedicated area which provides access to a wide range of policy and practice guidance.
+There is also a dedicated area for professionals which provides access to a wide range of policy and practice guidance.

 Protecting people and safeguarding responsibilities should be a governance priority for all organisations.
 Board members must take reasonable steps to protect all people who come into contact with the organisation from harm, which is a wider duty than just taking care of young people and vulnerable adults.

-More information on Board membership can be found in this Board Members Handbook *Link*
+More information on Board membership can be found in the Board Members Handbook

 Membership of SABs – Members